ddnexus/pagy/docs/migration-tips.md

 ### CSSs

-If the app uses the bootstrap pagination, the same CSSs should work seamlessly with `pagy_nav_bootstrap` or with any of the bootstrap templates.
+If the app uses the bootstrap pagination, the same CSSs should work seamlessly with `pagy_bootstrap_nav` or with any of the bootstrap templates.
 If the app doesn't use bootstrap, you may need to rename some rule in your CSSs.

 ### I18n